ComputationalEcologyLab/CDPOP/README.md

 Have a bug, feature request, trouble running CDPOP, or other FAQs?
 First please read the user manual to see if your issue can be addressed there.
 FAQ questions include:
 1. You can't get the example CDPOP to run?
 2. Is your population crashing?
-3. You can't produce a signal with your simulated data?
+3. You can't produce a signal/structure with your simulated data?